Sundramrai3691/ForkSpace/README.md

 1. Choose `Continue as Guest` for fast sessions, or sign in if you want saved rooms and runs.
 2. Create or enter a room ID.
 3. Add the problem context and shared sample input / expected output.
+4. If using Codeforces, click **Browse Codeforces**, paste the problem URL, and auto-fill title/tags/rating.
+5. Open the Codeforces link, then paste statement + sample I/O manually into Prompt/Input/Expected Output.
-4. Pick the **room language** in workspace settings when you need Python or JavaScript instead of the default (C++).
-If you already edited beyond the starter template, you will be asked to confirm before the buffer is replaced.
+6. Pick the **room language** when needed.
+If code is beyond starter template, you are asked before replacement.
-5. Solve together in the shared editor.
+7. Solve together in the shared editor.
-6. Run once and use the mismatch view to discuss what needs to change.
+8. Use `Run`/`Submit` for output, `Analyze` for review insights, and `Report` for session summary overlays.
+9. Use `Generate Tests` in the top bar or `Tests` tab to probe verified + stress behaviors.

 For now, this manual sample-based workflow is more reliable than trying to automate every external problem platform.